wujj0326/COVID_Risk_Competition/README.md

 ### Break down into end to end tests

-1. Two models one for death, one for cases
+•       Two models one for death, one for cases

-2. Predicted numbers a hazard
+•       Predicted numbers as hazard

 Hazard * vulnerability